naiyoma/docs-fern/fern/api/docs/compiler/fern-generate.md

 - A TypeScript SDK
 - FastAPI boilerplate
-- A Postman Collection
+- A Postman collection
 - An OpenAPI spec

-To support the long and growing list of outputs, we've built the Fern Compiler to be **modular.** The core compiler is responsible for parsing and validating your Fern Definition, and producing the intermediate representation.
+To support the long and growing list of outputs, we've built the Fern Compiler to be **modular.** The core compiler is responsible for parsing and validating your Fern specification, and producing the intermediate representation.

 The remaining work is handled by **generators.** A Fern generator is a program that takes in an intermediate representation and outputs... something.
 Generators